 Early morning departure for a busy day traveling to three different sites.
 The weather started off cool on Mt.
 Tabor and quickly warmed up as the day went on.
-Came back to the hotel just in time for dinner and some last minute shopping before we leave for the Jerusalem.
+Came back to the hotel just in time for dinner and some last-minute shopping before we leave for Jerusalem.

 Mount Tabor is located in Lower Galilee, Israel, at the eastern end of the Jezreel Valley, 11 mi west of the Sea of Galilee.
 In Christian tradition, Mount Tabor is the site of the transfiguration of Jesus.

 From the late times of the Roman province Judaea and on, the writers of the Christian New Testament relate that Jesus had brought Peter, James, and his brother John onto a high mountain apart and that Jesus became radiant there.
 However, none of these accounts identifies the “high mountain” of the scene by name.
 The earliest identification of the Mount of Transfiguration as Tabor is by Origen in the 3rd century.
 This early speculation is recounted by St. Cyril of Jerusalem and St. Jerome in the 4th century.
 It is later recounted in the 5th-century Transitus Beatae Mariae Virginis.

 We also had the privilege of celebrating Mass in the Basilica in the morning.
 Sitting behind the altar for Mass gave me a new perspective of what Fr.
 Bill had said — thinking that Jesus would have seen Nazareth as he was floating in the air being told what was about to happen to him would have been surreal and put his purpose on Earth in a new unknown perspective.
 If I were in his place, I would have been scared and uncertain of why I am the one that needs to fulfill his Father’s wish.